screetsec/Dracnmap/README.md

 # Bugs

-- Please Submit new issue
+- See Issues page

-- Contact
+- Contact:

   - **Edo Maland** (Screetsec) - author of the stable release (v2.2)